-Researchers looked at over 750 air-quality monitoring stations across the continental U.S. and found that areas with higher levels of particulate matter — small, inhalable particles in the air that mainly come from cars and buses, power plants and industrial sources — had higher death rates from heart and lung diseases like heart attacks, stroke and lung cancer.
+Researchers looked at over 750 air-quality monitoring stations across the continental U.S. and found areas with higher levels of particulate matter — small, inhalable particles in the air that mainly come from cars and buses, power plants and industrial sources — had higher death rates from heart and lung diseases like heart attacks, stroke and lung cancer.

 Lower levels of pollution were detected in Midwestern and Rocky Mountain states like New Mexico, Colorado and Arizona, while the highest pollution levels — and corresponding death rates — were found in and around Los Angeles and in some Southern states, including Alabama, Arkansas and Oklahoma.
 Geography seemed to matter less than income, though: Overall, there was more pollution in poorer, less-educated areas.